Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

-Since ${{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$ are features on edges, it is natural to update the hidden representations of edges instead of vertices.
-However, if we use the GNN with edge-update in \cite{ZBC} to learn the hybrid precoding policy, i.e., the representations of ${{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$ are updated in each hidden layer, then the channel matrix will still be compressed after aggregation.
-This is because ${\bf H}, {{\bf W}}_{RF}$ and ${{\bf W}}_{BB}$ lie in different 2D spaces, which are respectively the projections on different dimensions in the 3D feature space.
-To avoid the information loss caused by the compression, we propose a 3D-GNN, where the hidden representations of hyper-edges are updated in the 3D space.
-To this end, we introduce an input layer to increase the dimension of input feature space, update layers to learn the hidden representation of hyper-edges, and an output layer to project the hidden representation tensor in the last update layer into the output matrices, i.e., where ${\bf a}=[a_1,\cdots,a_{N_s}]^T\in\mathbb{R}^{N_s}$ is a virtual feature vector with each element setted as arbitrary constants, and $L$ is the number of layers of the GNN. ${\bf X}_l\in \mathbb{R}^{C_l\times K\times N_t \times N_s}$ is the hidden representation in the $l$-th layer, where $C_l$ is the number of ``channels'' in the $l$-th layer.
-The notion of ``channel'' is the same as that of CNNs, and the ``channels'' are not permutable. ${\bf X}_1$ can be regarded as a hyper-edge-feature, where each element is a feature of a hyper-edge connecting one user-, one AN-, and one RF-vertices.
+where ${\bf a}=[a_1,\cdots,a_{N_s}]^T\in\mathbb{R}^{N_s}$ is a virtual feature vector introduced for increasing the dimension of input features as explained soon, and $L$ is the number of layers of the GNN.
+Each element of ${\bf X}_1$ is the feature of a hyper-edge connecting one user-, one AN-, and one RF-vertices. ${\bf X}_l\in \mathbb{R}^{C_l\times K\times N_t \times N_s}$ is the hidden representation in the $l$-th layer, and $C_l$ is the number of ``channels'' in the $l$-th layer.
+The notion of ``channel'' is the same as that of CNNs, while the ``channels'' are not permutable with vertices in GNN.
 Since the real and imaginary parts of ${\bf H}$ and the three input features ${\bf H},{\bm \beta},P_{tot}$ are not permutable with vertices, $C_1 = 2+1+1 = 4$.
 Since the real and imaginary parts of ${\bf W}_{BB}$ and ${\bf W}_{RF}$ are also not permutable, $C_L=4$.
 Both $L$ and $C_l, l=2,\cdots,L-1$ are hyper-parameters.
-We refer to ${\bf X}_l$ as a 3D-feature despite that it is an order-four tensor, because the ``channels'' in the first dimension are irrelevant to permutations.
+We refer to ${\bf X}_l$ as \emph{a 3D-feature despite that it is an order-four tensor}, because the first dimension is irrelevant to permutations.